 4.5.
-How much will the entire insolvency process cost?
+Based on the procedure you selected in question 4.1, how much will the entire process cost?
 Please provide the most likely estimate based on your experience.
-The estimate below should be expressed as percentage of the value of Mirage's estate, which is THB 17,198,350.
+The estimate below should be expressed as percentage of the value of Mirage's estate, which is THB 18,599,960.
 Please indicate the applicability of and the estimates for the following cost components: court fees, fees of lawyers, insolvency representatives, auctioneers and other professionals involved in the proceedings, and all other applicable fees and costs.
+Not all of the fee categories listed below may be applicable in your country.
 If the initial procedure is converted from one to another, please take into account the cost of the second procedure as well.

 Last Year This Year

 Response Comment Response Comment

-Total Cost 36% The costs associated with the case would amount to approximately 36% of the value of the debtor's estate.
-Cost incurred during the entire insolvency process mainly include court or government agency fees (<1%), attorney fees (10%), costs of notification and publication (<1%), insolvency representative or receiver fees (5%-10%), and fees of accountants, assessors, inspectors and other professionals (5%-10%).
-However; the fees of auctioneers are specified in the Civil Procedure Code and based on the value of the asset and the %
+Total Cost 18% The costs associated with the case would amount to approximately 18%.
+Cost incurred during the entire insolvency process mainly include lawyer fees (7%), the fees of the insolvency representative (plan preparer) (5%), other professionals involved, such as accountants and financial advisors (5%) and court fees (1%). %

+Court fees %

+Attorney's fees %

+Fees of insolvency representative or receiver %

+Auctioneer's fees %

+Fees of accountants and other professionals %

+Other (pleas se specify) %